 1041 S 3rd, Ulysses, NE 68669.
 Phone: (402) 549-2172.
 Also has a farmers'

 market.
 Directions: Farm located 1/4 mile south of Ulysses, on 3rd Street,

 Bloom Where You're Planted Farm & Pumpkin Patch - pumpkins,

-U-pick and already picked, gift shop, concessions / refreshment stand, porta-potties are available, restrooms, picnic area, farm animals, birthday parties,
+U-pick and already picked, gift shop, concessions or refreshment stand, porta-potties are available, restrooms, picnic area, farm animals, birthday parties,

 weddings and wedding parties, school tours